7 Best Loopio & Responsive Competitor Options

 Evie Secilmis

-If you're evaluating alternatives to Loopio or Responsive, you're usually dealing with one of three problems: the governance layer isn't tight enough for your compliance requirements, the total cost of ownership is higher than it looked at contract time, or the AI generates answers you can't trust without a full manual review.
-This guide covers the top Loopio and Responsive competitors worth evaluating in 2026 — with side-by-side criteria for the dimensions that actually matter to enterprise proposal and RFP teams.
+If you're looking for a Loopio & Responsive competitor, it’s probably because you're dealing with a few key issues.
+Maybe the governance layer isn't tight enough for your compliance needs.
+Perhaps the total cost of ownership is way higher than you expected.
+Or, the AI generates answers you simply can't trust without a full manual review.
+This guide cuts through the noise, evaluating the top alternatives on the criteria that actually matter to enterprise proposal and RFP teams.

-What Enterprise Teams Look for in a Loopio or Responsive Alternative
+What Enterprise Teams Demand from a Loopio & Responsive Competitor

 The most common reasons enterprise proposal teams switch away from Loopio or Responsive: